 Disposing of trash adds to the cost of condo renovations.
 With a house, a general contractor can park a dumpster out the front.
 For condo remodels, general contractors will likely hire a separate contractor to come and lug construction trash away.
 This involves negotiating tight hallways and elevators as well as timeframes given by the HOA.

 - A kitchen renovation in the best value range can come in at as low as $15,000 for something that is around 100 square feet, according to Hancen, a Sweeten general contractor in Miami.
 To get a new kitchen at this price, it needs to be a rip-and-replace job, meaning a layout of the kitchen must stay the same with pipes and appliances remaining where they are.

 Homeowners should look at materials like pre-made shaker-style cabinets and appliances from big-box stores like Home Depot.
 “I’ve also noticed a trend for concrete countertops,” said Hancen.
 “These can be cheaper than quartz, but they take more to maintain,” adding that a sealant needs to be applied annually.

-- A mid-range kitchen remodel in Miami, Sweeten has seen costs starting at $325 psf or $32,500 for a 100-square-foot room.
+- A mid-grade kitchen remodel in Miami, Sweeten has seen costs starting at $325 psf or $32,500 for a 100-square-foot room.
 According to the 2021 Cost Vs Value Report, a mid-range kitchen remodel costs on average $73,645.
 This works out to $368 psf for a 200-square foot space.
 Almost 54 percent of that cost is recouped in the value it adds to a home.
 The example kitchen the report gave was 200 square feet with laminate countertops, semi-custom wood cabinets, and a stainless steel sink with a standard single-lever faucet.
 It also contained a built-in microwave, dishwasher, and custom lighting.
 Other than the addition of a kitchen island, the layout, such as where the oven and dishwasher were installed, remained the same as the original design.

 Sweeten general contractor Domenico, also servicing Miami, recently completed a kitchen renovation in this price range.
 It included a countertop made from Dekton, a stain-, scratch-, heat-, and UV-resistant material.
 The cabinets were custom with self-closing doors, which took $40,000 from the budget.
 The appliances were GE.